Immersion for blind person

 Thank you!
 This is such a wonderful resource and I appreciate any help you are able to give.

-Similarly, a blind woman is responsible for all of the preparations for immersion.
+A blind woman is responsible for all of the preparations for immersion.
 If she needs assistance with a particular task, she should ask for help from another woman (not her husband).
 Theoretically, a blind woman is capable of inspecting herself completely by feeling her body for any barriers.
 Practically, she may need assistance with the inspection and should ask the attendant for help when necessary.

 If she needs assistance entering and exiting the water, another woman may escort her.
 If she needs assistance immersing, she may hold on loosely to the wall or a bar, making sure her entire body is immersed.
 If she feels it is necessary to hold on to someone for assistance, she may hold on loosely to another woman’s arm.
 The assistant should first her wet her arm with the mikveh water to ensure that the area where the blind woman grasps her is touching mikveh water.